Module palletjack.load

 #: Get the file name from the full path

-attachment_eval_df['new_filename'] = attachment_eval_df[attachment_path_field].apply(
+attachment_eval_df["new_filename"] = attachment_eval_df[attachment_path_field].apply(

 lambda path: Path(path).name